cadtanka/projects/README.md

 Poly: A fully functioning calculator that can do arithmetic with complex numbers.
 Programmed in Java

 Vaccine Scheduler: Using a database and encryption, patients and doctors can create personal accounts.
 A client can create an appointment with available doctors on any day given they are available.
 Doctors can also access their own schedules.
-The stock of vaccines are also kept track of, and appointments will not be issued if not enough of a certain vaccine is avaliable.
+The stock of vaccines are also kept track of, and appointments will not be issued if not enough of a certain vaccine is available.

+Math 381 Group Project - Worked with a cargo company to develop an algorithm to more efficiently pack shipping containers